borysfan/axon-bank-poc/README.md

 ## How to build
 To build an application just execute command: `mvn clean install`
 * There can be some problem with building docker image.
 Docker maven plugin tries to connect to docker.
 In Windows 8 some problems can occure with connection details.
 Plugin tries to connecto to `localhost:2375` by default.
-We can ovveride this value by setting environment variables.
+We can override this value by setting environment variables.
 To do that run following command:
 `docker-machine env`

 It gives output like: